 Since man discovered that power can be derived from the energy of falling or fast-running water, the race to harness it has been growing.
-Countries all over the world have invested heavily in constructing hydroelectric power stations to cater for the ever rising demand for electricity.
+Countries all over the world have invested heavily in constructing hydroelectric power stations to cater for the ever-rising demand for electricity.
 The cost of hydroelectricity is relatively low, making it a competitive source of renewable electricity.
 The hydro station consumes no water, unlike coal or gas plants.

 Here are the top 20 largest hydroelectric power stations in the world.

-Rank | Name | Country | Installed capacity (megawatts) |
+Rank | Name | Country | Installed capacity |

 1. | Three Gorges Dam | China | 22,500 MW |